kayeez/ssh4j/README.md

 #### Command4j

 Command executor for Java .

+It is a SSH java client and a runtime client .

 It support two type of connector.
 - Runtime
   Based on Java ProcessBuilder and Process classes
 - SSH